 Historically, both commercial and industrial facilities have made use of backup systems.
 Therefore we need to be able to make use of energy in times of need.
 It is not just about emergencies but also about reliability and availability.

-Whether we harness the energy from solar PV or the wind, energy storage development is changing, adapting, and evolving.
+Whether we harness solar PV or wind energy, energy storage development is changing, adapting, and evolving.
 This has meant that utilities are showing a real interest in energy storage technologies.

 According to the 2018 Strategic Directions: Electric Report Survey, over half of the respondents are using utility-scale battery storage systems6.
 We can also see that 16% are developing energy storage pilot programs.
 Impressively, 12% already have a program in place that allows them to store energy.
 So, it is clear to see that businesses can now identify the benefits of widespread energy storage use.

 As the cost is dropping, it has meant that we now see lithium-ion battery use on a wider scale.
 Here we can now see large solar farms along with battery facilities to store the energy.

-At the moment, we could consider that energy storage is where solar was around ten years ago.
+We could now consider that energy storage is where solar was around ten years ago.
 However, battery technology moves forward all the time.

-To install major battery storage, developers still face challenges, but they are being overcome.
+Developers still face challenges to install major battery storage, but they are being overcome.
 Therefore, renewable energy battery storage is in a period of growth.
 Engineers are now able to develop storage systems that are the correct size, while improvements mean they can now cope with electrical grid storage demands.

 Domestic customers will follow in turn as we seek our means for pollution-free energy efficiency to replace fossil fuel energy.
 As competition increases, with it will come regulatory controls in tune with rising battery production and even further price decreases.
 This will then pave the way for widespread adoption.